 After “breakfast” I asked for chivas on the rocks, and was told they had no more.
 Instead I enjoyed a couple of glasses of cognac while brushing up on my thai and learning a little mandarin on the Berlitz World Traveler language system on the IFE.

 This was probably the best part of the flight.
 Not many airlines have this system on their IFE.
-Delta, China Eastern and a couple of others are the only airlines I know of that carry it.
+Delta, China Eastern, Singapore Airlines and a couple of others are the only airlines I know of that carry it.
 I find it extremely helpful.
 I write down a few phrases and keywords for use after landing.
-It is amazing how knowing just three or four things in the local language makes a positive impression.
+It is amazing how knowing three or four things in the local language makes a positive impression.

 It also came with a french pastry and choice of juice.
 Breakfast was very good.